top of page

 Finally, the lender should operate only in Bitcoin (no altcoins).

-A company that offers these loans in the US is unchained.com.
+A company that satisfies most of these criteria in the US is unchained.com.